senecajs/seneca-redis-cache/README.md

 All caching plugins, including this one, implement this action API.

+## Extended API

+To access the underlying [redis](https://github.com/mranney/node_redis), use the action `plugin: 'redis-cache', cmd: 'native'`.

+The plugin also registers with the action `role: 'seneca', cmd: 'close'`.
+This sends the `QUIT` command to the redis connection when you call the `seneca.close` method.

 ### Options

 You can use any of the options from the node [redis](https://github.com/mranney/node_redis#rediscreateclientport-host-options) module directly as options to this plugin.